Last Updated on January 4, 2023 by James Castro

 Top 10 ways to invest $20k in a franchise website solution instead of $200k:

 - Not doing custom web design – relying on design work that is already in place, such as a pre-built website template.
 Why do all the extra work if your end-users and customers don’t care?
-Look, you can argue with us on this all day, but the bottom line is that your house, your car, your computer, your gym – they’re all based on templates.
+Look, you can argue with us on this all day, but the bottom line is that your house, your car, your computer, your gym are all based on templates.

 - If your competitors aren’t wowing the bejesus out of the world with a fully interactive custom website project that reads minds, you may not need to either.
 If you can beat them and not custom design something, that’s an easy time/money saver.